lakruwanipabasara/IT2244_Practicals/Day - 11/README.md

 ➤ Question 03

-Read two Strings from user String

-Count the characters of each String and print the lengthy String as shown in the Expected output
+Read two Strings from user String and count the characters of each String and print the lengthy String as shown in the Expected output.

-Expected output :
+Output :

 Enter String_1